 - Add the diced onion and minced garlic and cook until translucent.

-- When the onion and garlic are starting to brown, add the diced potatoes, cumin seeds, paprika powder, and salt.
+- When the onion and garlic are starting to brown, add the diced potatoes, caraway seeds, paprika powder, and salt.
 Give it a good mix.
 Let it sizzle for 1-2 minutes.
 Then add 2 cups (500 ml) of water, liquid smoke, soy sauce, and tomato paste.

 - Let it cook with the lid on for about 45 minutes.
 There will be a reduction of the water.
 You can add more water (I’ve added another cup of water) if too much water evaporates.
 Let it cook again for a little while to get a thicker consistency.
 Add in the tomato purée.